Here are the best 25 toys under $25. Kids need open-ended toys to fuel their creativity. And you know what? I fully support art supplies as a toy.

 Counting Bears

 Whoop!
 Whoop!
-Add this to the list of the top five as well.
+I’ll add this to the top five as well.
 Again, I use these bears both in the classroom and at home.
-Sort them by color, separate them by size, or integrate them into imaginary play.
+I sort them by color, separate them by size, or integrate them into imaginary play.
 WE LOVE THESE BEARS!

-More Toys for Kids
+More Toy Lists for Kids

 What a great list of 25 toys for less than $25!
+Which toy is your favorite?

 Frequently Asked Questions